cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/power/PowerVmAllocationPolicyAbstract.rst

 .. java:type:: public abstract class PowerVmAllocationPolicyAbstract extends VmAllocationPolicyAbstract implements PowerVmAllocationPolicy

-   An abstract power-aware VM allocation policy.
+   An abstract power-aware VM allocation policy. \ **It's a First Fit policy which finds the first Host having suitable resources to place a given VM.**\  Such a behaviour can be overridden by sub-classes.

    If you are using any algorithms, policies or workload included in the power package please cite the following paper: